Altınözü

-Altınözü (الْقُصَيْر, el-Kusayr) is a district in the south-east of Hatay Province of Turkey, on the border between Turkey and Syria.
+Altınözü (الْقُصَيْر, el-Kusayr) is a municipality and district of Hatay Province, Turkey.
+Its area is 392 km2, and its population is 60,344 (2022).
+It is in the south-east of Hatay Province, on the border between Turkey and Syria.
 The mayor is Rıfat Sarı (AKP).

 History

 The region which was known as al-Quṣayr, was part of the Principality of Antioch during the Crusader era.
 In 1180, patriarch Aimery of Limoges fled to the region, after he had excommunicated Bohemond III in Antioch.
 The latter besieged the region, but nobleman Rainald II Masoir supported the patriarch, until King Baldwin IV sent a delegation to settle the dispute.

-During the land reform of Abdulhamid II, the region was part of the Aleppo vilayet.
-After World War I, the Ankara Agreement was signed in 1921, in which France was in control for 3 years, until the annexation of Hatay by Turkey, and the region was named as Altınözü.
+Altınözü was heavily damaged by powerful earthquakes in February 2023 and subsequent aftershocks.

 Geography

 Altınözü stands on the fertile Kuseyr plateau, and several crops such as olives (the largest olive growing area is in this part of Turkey), tobacco, grains and other crops are grown here.
 The district gets its water from the Yarseli reservoir.